 The ride replaced the Maelstrom at the Norway pavilion in Epcot, using the same tracks and vehicles.

-The new attraction, which will be called Frozen Ever After, will use the existing boat ride system and take passengers on a journey to Arendelle for the Winter in Summer Celebration.
+The new attraction takes passengers on a journey to Arendelle for the Winter in Summer Celebration.

-After the ride, guests will be invited to meet Anna and Elsa at their "Royal Sommerhus."
-When Disney World first began offering meet and greets with the Frozen gang, wait times quickly swelled up to five hours.
-Since then, the parks introduced MyMagic+ and allowed guests to reserve character greetings using FastPass plus.
+After the ride, guests can meet Anna and Elsa at their "Royal Sommerhaus."
+When Disney World began offering meet and greets with the "Frozen" gang, wait times quickly swelled up to five hours.
+Since then, the parks introduced MyMagic Plus passes and allowed guests to reserve character greetings using FastPass plus.
 If your kids (or you) absolutely have to meet the royal sisters, take advantage of the advance planning program.

 Clearly, the movie is a gift that keeps on giving at Disney World.
-Like the Wizarding World of Harry Potter at Universal Orlando, fans are crazy about Frozen.
-Perhaps Disney should develop a special drink to capitalize on the phenomenon.
-How about a "frozen" butterscotch-flavored beverage with a frothy top that has hints of Norwegian smoked salmon?
-It could be served with a bagel and cream cheese and called "buttershmear."
+Like the Wizarding World of Harry Potter at Universal Orlando, fans are crazy about "Frozen."